EnzymeAD/Enzyme/.packaging/rust/README.md

 ## Extras
 - Q: It fails some (all) tests or the build breaks even earlier.
 Help?
 - A: Sorry.
-Please open an issue with relevant information (OS, error message) or ping me on the rust-ml Zulip.
+Please create a github issue with relevant information (OS, error message) [here](https://github.com/EnzymeAD/Enzyme/issues) or open a topic on our [Discourse](https://discourse.llvm.org/c/projects-that-want-to-become-official-llvm-projects/enzyme/45).
+As an alternative you can also ping us on [Discord](https://discord.gg/MGBqckV7Zb).
 &nbsp;
 - Q: How often do I have to run this?
 It takes quite a while..
 - A: We are aware of this and working on offering pre-build versions.
 In the meantime you have to build it once per rust Version.
-So we will publish an update once 1.58 hits stable.
+So we will publish an update once 1.59 hits stable.

 License
 =======